Inzhenerka/docs.getdbt.tech/website/docs/reference/resource-configs/snowflake-configs.md

 dbt supports [table clustering](https://docs.snowflake.net/manuals/user-guide/tables-clustering-keys.html) on Snowflake.
 To control clustering for a <Term id="table" /> or incremental model, use the `cluster_by` config.
 When this configuration is applied, dbt will do two things:

-1. It will implicitly order the table results by the specified `cluster_by` fields
+1. It will implicitly order the table results by the specified `cluster_by` fields.
-2. It will add the specified clustering keys to the target table
+2. It will add the specified clustering keys to the target table.

 By using the specified `cluster_by` fields to order the table, dbt minimizes the amount of work required by Snowflake's automatic clustering functionality.
 If an incremental model is configured to use table clustering, then dbt will also order the staged dataset before merging it into the destination table.
 As such, the dbt-managed table should always be in a mostly clustered state.